First published: March 9, 2020

-Although melanoma is the least common type of skin cancer, only comprising about 1% of all skin cancer types, it is also the deadliest and most aggressive form of skin cancer.
-Along with skin cancer treatment, the foods that you eat may have a positive impact on your recovery and healing.
-Read on to learn more about fighting melanoma with diet.
+Although melanoma is the least common type of skin cancer, comprising only about 1% of all skin cancer types, it is also the deadliest and most aggressive form of skin cancer.
+No diet can prevent skin cancer or melanoma.
+However, a balanced melanoma prevention diet rich in antioxidant compounds, fruit and vegetables, and essential nutrients may support the body, along with UV protection.

 A Look at Melanoma